The 20 Best Facial Paralysis Doctors in France

 Caen, FR

-Daniel Labbe practices in Caen, France.
+Daniel Labbe practices practicing medicine in Caen, France.
 Mr. Labbe is rated as a Distinguished expert by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Facial Paralysis, Amniotic Band Syndrome, Progressive Hemifacial Atrophy, and Localized Scleroderma.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Facial Paralysis, Amniotic Band Syndrome, Progressive Hemifacial Atrophy, and Bell's Palsy.

 Distinguished in Facial Paralysis